 Crowd Tip: Expect heavy tour buses after 10:30 AM, especially in autumn.

-Famous for its massive wooden stage constructed without nails, Kiyomizu-dera offers sweeping views of Kyoto.
-It is a UNESCO World Heritage Site founded in 778.
-The temple is associated with compassion and healing, and its name means “Pure Water Temple.”
+Perched on Kyoto's eastern hills, Kiyomizu-dera is renowned for its enormous wooden stage overlooking the city.
+Founded in 778, this UNESCO World Heritage Site attracts visitors year-round for its panoramic views, sacred Otowa Waterfall, and spectacular cherry blossom and autumn foliage.
 Its seasonal scenery, especially cherry blossoms in Japan and autumn leaves, makes it one of the most inspiring spiritual places in Kyoto.

 Unlike its golden counterpart, Ginkaku-ji is understated and elegant.
 Its sand garden and moss-covered grounds represent the Zen philosophy of simplicity and imperfection.
 The admiration of the grand architecture and peaceful atmosphere is one of the most useful things to do in Kyoto.